-Hungarian companies have taken full part in the EU's internal market since accession in 2004, and thus benefit from the free movement of goods.
-Hungarian legislation has also successfully removed the legal obstacles to the free movement of goods.
+Hungarian companies have been full participants of the EU's internal market since the accession in 2004, and thus they benefit from the free movement of goods.
+Hungarian legislation has also successfully removed the legal obstacles of the free movement of goods.

 Consumer interests require the State to use legal regulation to ensure respect for economic competition and that the requirements relating to products for commercial distribution are fulfilled.